The Age of Onset of Menopause

 Cardiovascular Risks

-Before menopause, women have a lower cardiovascular risk compared to men, but this advantage diminishes post-menopause, leading to more severe complications.
+Pre-menopausal women have a lower cardiovascular risk compared to men, but this advantage diminishes after menopause, with women then experiencing more severe complications.
 Estrogen has protective effects on the cardiovascular system, including:

 • Inhibiting the formation of free radicals that react with LDL cholesterol to form atherosclerotic plaques.